How will this proposal impact recreation on public lands? Will any roads or trails be closed?

 How will this proposal address issues like resource damage, trail and travel management, grazing management, or permitting for outfitters?

-While these are important management issues for public lands, the coalition focused specifically on the permanent protection of key public lands in Gunnison County.
+While these are important management issues for public lands, the coalition focused specifically on the permanent protection of key public lands in and around Gunnison County.
 The proposed designations will help focus management on key public lands for important recreational, cultural, natural, scientific, grazing and other values, but issues such as overuse, trail and travel management, grazing management, permitting for outfitters, and other land management decisions will continue to be addressed through the agencies’ land management planning processes based on public participation and appropriate analyses.

 Grazing, outfitting permits, trail maintenance, and other activities will continue in all of the areas proposed for designation.